huxiliuyang/huxi/readme.txt

-git is a good softwaregit is a good softwaregit is a good softwaregit is a good softwaregit is a good softwaregit is a good softwaregit is a good softwaregit is a good softwaregit is a good software
+git a good software
+git is free